Seek Returns logo

 -4.62%

-GDS’s Net Profit Margin of 30.83% is exceptionally high, placing it well beyond the typical range for the Information Technology Services industry.
+GDS’s Net Profit Margin of 41.75% is exceptionally high, placing it well beyond the typical range for the IT Services industry.
 This demonstrates outstanding operational efficiency and a strong competitive advantage in converting revenue into profit.

-ASML vs. GDS: A comparison of their Net Profit Margin against their respective Semiconductors and Information Technology Services industry benchmarks.
+ASML vs. GDS: A comparison of their Net Profit Margin (TTM) against their respective Semiconductors & Semiconductor Equipment and IT Services industry benchmarks.

 ASML